Walnut-cpu/RetiGraph.github.io/README.md

 # RetiGraph
-RetiGraph is an eye disease knowledge graph constructed based on a large language model, covering 13 categories and 732 types of eye diseases, including both common and rare eye diseases.
+RetiGraph is an eye disease knowledge graph constructed based on a large language model, covering 13 categories and 732 types of eye diseases, including both common and rare ones.
+It covers a total of 12 types of medical entities including Disease, Synonym, Staging and Typing, OCT sign, Symptom, Physical sign, Gene, Differential diagnosis, Complication, Etiology, Related disease and Treatment.

+We sincerely invite all medical researchers to read and use it.

 ## Graph access
 We have provided an online access page for RetiGraph.
 You can access it through the following link: https://neo4j.3446740.xyz/